Bolltra/Codex-addon/codex-terminal/README.md

 - Open the Ingress link to access the terminal session.
 - Codex CLI starts automatically (equivalent to running `codex`) when the terminal loads.
 Type `exit` to return to a plain shell.
 - If you provided `openai_api_key`, the add-on authenticates automatically.
-Otherwise run `codex login` and follow the on-screen instructions (see “Headless login” note below).
+Otherwise run `codex login` and follow the on-screen instructions (see “Headless login tips” below).
 - Run `codex --help` for usage details (`codex` opens interactive mode, `codex --shell` generates shell commands, etc.).

 ## Troubleshooting

 - Review the add-on logs if the terminal fails to start.
 - If the CLI fails to start, ensure the add-on image is up to date or run `npm install -g @openai/codex` inside the container, then restart the add-on.
-- For headless ChatGPT sign-in, either tunnel port 1455 from the add-on container (e.g. via SSH or `docker exec` port forward) or authenticate on another machine and copy `$CODEX_HOME/auth.json` into the add-on (stored under `/data/codex`).
+- For headless ChatGPT sign-in, either tunnel port 1455 from the add-on container (e.g. via SSH or `docker exec` port forward) or authenticate on another machine and copy `$CODEX_HOME/auth.json` into the add-on (stored under `/config/codex`).
 Using `openai_api_key` is the simplest path in Home Assistant.

 ## Updating Codex CLI